Eye Disease Diagnosis and Management

 Early detection is crucial to preventing vision loss, but many patients do not observe symptoms in the early stages of development.
 By measuring IOP and assessing vision regularly, our optometrists can diagnose changes to eye health that indicate glaucoma.

 Floaters can appear as spots, squiggles, cobwebs, or various shadowy shapes.
 Although it may seem like floaters are crossing over your vision, they’re caused by protein deposits and cells inside the eye.
-Floaters are contained in the vitreous, a gel-like substance located between the lens and the retina

 Flashes of light appearing in the corner of your eye or side vision are often a symptom of an eye condition.
 These flashes, called photopsia, can affect one or both eyes.
 The shapes of the vision distortion can vary, and can sometimes be referred to as “seeing stars.”

-Diagnosing Eye Health: IOP
+Diagnosing Eye Health Using IOP

 Optometrists use various eye imaging technologies and assessments to evaluate eye health and diagnose eye conditions.
 One common test type is measuring intraocular eye pressure (IOP).
 Monitoring eye pressure is crucial in detecting glaucoma, a common sight-stealing disease.